Spacelys/Sockets/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure the changes in the Pull Request pass the cloud build checks setup.
+Merges to master will automatically publish NPM package.
+Ensure that the version number is correct before merging your PR into master as that is the version number the package will be published with.

 ## License